-Pruning is essential for the overall health, vitality and appearance of roses.
-Winter is the key time to cut back most varieties, except rambling roses, which are pruned in summer immediately after flowering.
+Pruning roses is essential for their overall health, vitality and appearance.
+Winter is the key rose pruning time to cut back most varieties, except rambling roses, which are pruned in summer immediately after flowering.

-The basic principles of pruning are the same: cutting back hard will promote the strongest growth, while light pruning will result in less vigour.
+The basic principles of pruning roses are the same as pruning anything else: cutting back hard will promote the strongest growth, while light pruning will result in less vigour.
 The other basic rules include cutting to an outward-facing bud to prevent compacted growth, and removing closely positioned stems that might rub or compete for space.
-Also remove stubby ‘snags’ (short, dead lengths of stem with no growth on them) and thin, twiggy stems, which are unlikely to produce anything worthwhile in terms of growth and flowering potential.
+Also remove stubby 'snags' (short, dead lengths of stem with no growth on them) and thin, twiggy stems, which are unlikely to produce anything worthwhile in terms of growth and flowering potential.

 Modern shrub and English roses